|HAL 9000 - A Fictional Computer|

 HAL even lip reads

 Around the time of HAL’s virtual birthday in 1997 there was much debate exploring just how far away we were (and still are) from the creation of HAL, most of it biased toward reinforcing a delusion that HAL could be built if only we had the determination; or at worst it could be built in a few years, again if we really put our minds to it.
 All we need to do, it was claimed is bring it all together in one place and we will have an operational HAL, presumably in Urbana.
-Nonsense, of course, because the bits all operate on different specific principles and there is very little of the general intelligence needed to create such a flexible machine.
+Nonsense, of course at the time but not so nonsensical now.

 The film also misses the degree of miniaturization that has indeed become possible within the time frame.
 There are no tablets or PDAs in the plot; the instrumentation on the space ship is decidedly old- fashioned; there is no Internet; no virtual reality and why are they only playing chess?
 HAL himself is huge and looks more like a mainframe with style.
 None of this is an important criticism, in that it detracts not one bit from the enjoyment of the film.

 Arthur C Clarke benefited from a spurious reputation that his science fiction was close to science fact.
 As the man who is reputed to have predicted, or even invented, the communications satellite, his word was taken seriously.
 This of course ignores all of the people who actually made this fairly obvious concept work.
 This is like crediting Jules Verne and H G Wells with the invention of the Apollo project, the Saturn V booster and the Space Shuttle simply on the strength of their futuristic fiction.
 If we need to give science fiction writers an importance it should be because of the quality of their fiction.